Vaporwave Aesthetic Text — What It Is and How to Use It

 Vaporwave text uses fullwidth Unicode characters — versions of standard Latin letters and numbers that take up the same width as East Asian characters.
 The fullwidth alphabet runs from U+FF21 (A) to U+FF5A (z) in the Unicode standard.

 These characters were originally designed for East Asian typography, where Latin letters appear alongside wide CJK (Chinese, Japanese, Korean) characters and need to match their width for alignment.
-Vaporwave appropriated them purely for their distinctive wide, spaced appearance.
+Vaporwave culture appropriated them purely for their distinctive wide, spaced appearance — the visual effect was too good to leave to technical documents.

 The result — Letters like this — has become inseparably linked with vaporwave aesthetics.